PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**

 **>QOL & BUG FIXES**
+- Overhauled the notification system for things like match time warning, level up notifications, and more

 - Overhauled the card cuztomization screen

+- Added a notification if a player self destructs on Cranked that explains why they blew up

 - Removed motion blur that would be triggered while sliding